royarg02/soil_moisture_app/README.md

 Moisture was the main motif, but later it rolled to collecting ambient temperature, humidity and light too.

-### API endpoints
+### API endpoints and repository

+The API implementation of this project can be found [in this repository](https://github.com/forkbomb-666/drip_irrigation_server).

-The base URL for the application is `https://drip-io.herokuapp.com/`
+The base URL for the application is `https://soif.herokuapp.com/`

-The various endpoints are:
+The various endpoints used by this app are:

 - ```/getdata/<currentdate in dd-mm-yyyy>```

 - ```/getdata/now```

-- ```/setthreshold```
+- ```/setpump```

-- ```/getthreshold```
+- ```/getpump```

 ### Contributions:

 We would love to see some feedback in the form of issues raised and PRs.
-If you need an `IoT` project with application integration, this project can serve as the baseline application.
-Show your appreciation by :star: ing and this repository.​ ​
+If you need an **IoT** project with application integration, this project can serve as the baseline application.
+Show your appreciation by :star:ing this repository!​ ​

 ### Team Members: